Department of Economics

 LABOUR ECONOMICS (ECS2604)

-Module leader Ms W Gamede
+Module leader Ms L Nesonghozhe

 Purpose This module will enable students to understand the basic issues concerning the economics of labour and the functioning of the South African labour market in practice.
 Students will be able to evaluate, and suggest possible solutions to, current labour market problems and issues in the light of knowledge gained from a theoretical analysis of all aspects of labour and the labour market.